bibbox/sys-activities/README.md

 URL Parameter | Default | Description
 --------- | ------- | -----------
-include_finished | false | If set to true, the result will also include finised activities user_id  |   | If user_id is set, only activities started by the user are shown
+include_finished | false | If set to true, the result will also include finished activities user_id  |   | If user_id is set, only activities started by the user are shown

 ```json
 [